ipums/ipumspy/README.md

 ```

 ## More on value labels
-Users can filter on cateogrical variables using labels instead of numerical values
+Users can filter on categorical variables using labels instead of numerical values
 For example, the following code retains only the female respondents in `ipums_df`.

 ```python